Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Change Timezone

-By default, V400 are on Asia timezone.
-To change that, follow these instructions:
+To change Timezone, follow these instructions:

 - In the SSH command prompt window, enter the following command to check the current time zone:
 ```